peteraiello/custom-react-accordion/README.md

 # How to use

-The app isn't currently published as an NPM package.
-However, if you wished to use with a React based project (such as `create-react-app`), simply:
+If you wish to use with a React based project (such as `create-react-app`), simply:
 - clone the repo into a `lib` directory.
 - import the two components `AccordionItem` and `AccordionWrapper` from the app's `src` folder.
 - import the default CSS, `Accordion.css` from the `src` folder.